Creating different visualizations

 The Graph visualization type is ideal for displaying relationships between nodes in your graph database.
 It provides an interactive way to explore how different entities are connected.

-You can either use the AI assistant to generate a graph card based on a natural language prompt, or write a Cypher query to fetch specific nodes and relationships.
+Use the AI assistant to generate a graph card based on a natural language prompt, or write a Cypher query to fetch specific nodes and relationships.

 Table card

-You can create a table card to show a list of movies along with their genres and release years:
+Create a table card to show a list of movies along with their genres and release years:

 Execute the following Cypher query in the card editor to get the results: